-Transportation expense is \$3 million higher than the same period last year and the percentage of budget spent is 0.4% less than last year.
+Transportation expense is \$4 million higher than the same period last year and the percentage of budget spent is 2.4% less than last year.
 There are many variables in transportation this year including, snow days, new contracts, higher rates and varying volumes of accommodations and utilizations for special needs students.
-At 57.4%, transportation expense is very close to the 58.3% that would be expected for the 7 months.
+We are forecasting a moderate surplus on this expenditure line.